 - Salesforce integration

-DocuSign, on the other hand, while not offering any free plan, packs more features into any paid plan than you will find in HelloSign’s basic one, like unlimited document upload and bulk-sending options.
+On the other hand, DocuSign does not offer any free plan and packs more features into any paid plan than you will find in HelloSign’s basic one, like unlimited document upload and bulk-sending options.

 With DocuSign, you’ll also have access to features like:

 - Unlimited templates

 - Payment collection